kyma-project/community/contributing/02-contributing.md

 To learn more about maintainers' responsibilities and rules for appointing new maintainers, and removing the existing ones, refer to the [**Kyma working model**](/governance/#kyma-working-model-kyma-working-model) document.

-## Owners
+## Maintainers

-To identify the owners of particular parts of your repository, see the [`CODEOWNERS`](https://github.com/kyma-project/community/blob/master/CODEOWNERS) file in the root directory.
+To identify the maintainers of particular parts of your repository, see the [`CODEOWNERS`](https://github.com/kyma-project/community/blob/master/CODEOWNERS) file in the root directory of each Kyma repository.